 Need-it-now Backup: Need a big cooler, a car to borrow, a spare Mac book charger, or a tent for a weekend camp out?
 In community, one email out to the group will generally get you many options to choose from.

 Neighborly Help: Ever been ready to bake a cake and realized you're one stick of butter short, meaning a 20 minute drive to the store?
 In cohousing, your neighbor will probably have both butter and some baking advice.

 Meal Preparation: Common meals are an affordable offering for your family, or an easy social night for yourself.
 And for those on a tight time budget, eating common dinners can cut down on preparing for nightly, single-family meals.
-Many communities purchase in bulk, so it's not unreasonable to have a filling dinner for $4-5 in the clubhouse.
+Many communities purchase in bulk, so it's not unreasonable to have a filling dinner for about $6 in the clubhouse.

 Play Dates: Less time shuttling kids to play dates.